thecatrine/thecatrine.github.io/_posts/2021-10-03-glitch-punks.markdown

 I recently spent a weekend getting up to speed on the Solana ecosystem by launching an NFT.

-I've been keeping up with smart contracts in several blockchain ecosystems.
-I've written contracts in Solidity, and had recently done a project in Tezos[^1], played with Cardano's early contract stuff, and tried to launch a project with Edgeware (in Rust).
-Solana also uses Rust for their on-chain program development, and the experience that I had was well polished in some ways, and confusing in several others coming from experience with different Blockchains.
-I want to explain the architecture of the contract here, and hopefully cover some of the points of confusion I had while writing it.
+I've been keeping up with smart contracts in several blockchain ecosystems, and playing around a bit with each one.
+I've written contracts in Solidity, had recently done a project in Tezos (1), played with Cardano's early contract functionality, and toyed around with Edgeware (in Rust).
+[Solana](https://solana.com/) is a blockchain that promises low fees, fast transaction times, high scalability, and uses Rust for their on-chain program development as well.
+The chain has been popular recently for NFTs, in part because the extremely low fees make it easy to transact without your whole balance being eaten.

 ## The Idea

+I was excited about the low fees to deploy on Solana, and being able to use Rust for development.
+I mentioned I was trying to come up with an idea, and got to talking in discord about possibly making an NFT.
+My friend Josh pitched me a broken, glitched parody of Crypto Punks.

 > Oh I was thinking completely broken punks.
 Like tragically misshapen and mutated punks. \
 > People who life has trampled punks. \
 > Josh

+I was sold.
+I spent the rest of the weekend learning how to build the contract, deploy all the assets, and hook everything up.

-You can check out the completed app here --> [Glitch Punks](https://glitchpunks.art)
+(You can check out the completed app here --> [Glitch Punks](https://glitchpunks.art))

-I wanted to learn the framework, so I wrote everything from scratch, and I had a hard time finding good examples with explanations, so here's a write-up of everything I figured out.
+I wanted to learn the framework, so I wrote everything from scratch.
+There are projects which will let you mint an NFT directly if you just want to have one in-hand as fast as possible, but I wanted to get into the nitty-gritty of building the contract itself.

+There were some parts of contract development with Solana that surprised me, or were confusing without explanation, and this is an attempt to put all the explanations that helped me into one place.
+Hopefully after reading this post and reading the source code, you'll come away with a clear picture of what is required to build a contract on Solana.

 ## Quick Architecture Comparison